Reliable Damping of Free Surface Waves in Numerical Simulations: The Scaling Law for Quadratic Damping

 \section{The Scaling Law for Quadratic Damping}

-In order to verify the assumed scaling law for quadratic damping from Sect. \ref{Lf1}, the simulation setup with the best damping performance ($ f_{2} = 160.0 $) from Sect. \ref{l2f2} was scaled geometrically and kinematically so that the generated waves are completely similar, for wavelengths $ \lambda = 0.04\, \mathrm{m}, 4\, \mathrm{m}, 400\, \mathrm{m} $ and thus corresponding heights of $H = 0.0016\, \mathrm{m}, 0.16\, \mathrm{m}, 16\, \mathrm{m}$.
-As in the previous section, the damping length $ x_{{\rm d}} $ is scaled directly proportional to the wavelength, according to Eq. (\ref{xdscale2}).
+In order to verify the assumed scaling law for quadratic damping from Sect. \ref{Lf1}, the simulation setup with the best damping performance ($ f_{2} = 160.0 \, \mathrm{m^{-1}}$) from Sect. \ref{l2f2} was scaled geometrically and kinematically so that the generated waves are completely similar, for wavelengths $ \lambda = 0.04\, \mathrm{m}, 4\, \mathrm{m}, 400\, \mathrm{m} $ and thus corresponding heights of $H = 0.0016\, \mathrm{m}, 0.16\, \mathrm{m}, 16\, \mathrm{m}$.
+As in the previous section, the damping length $ x_{{\rm d}} $ is scaled directly proportional to the wavelength, according to Eq. (\ref{xdscale}).

-At first the simulations are run with no scaling of $f_{2}$, so that $f_{2} = 160$ in all cases.
-Figure \ref{FIGdampScalel2f2freesurf} shows the free surface in the tank after the simulations.
-As in the previous section, the partial standing waves were not captured at their maximum amplification so the effects of wave reflections cannot be judged from it alone.
-Yet it is obvious that the surface elevations are not similar.
-Especially within the damping zone ($ 4 < x/\lambda < 6 $), the three curves differ considerably.
-Therefore without adjusting $f_{2}$, it is not possible to obtain similar damping in model- and full scale.
+At first the simulations are run with no scaling of $f_{2}$, so that $f_{2} = 160 \, \mathrm{m^{-1}}$ in all cases.
 Subsequently, based on the findings in Sect. \ref{Lf1}, the simulations are rerun with $f_{2}$ scaled with wave frequency $ \omega $ squared according to Eq. (\ref{omegascale2}), based on reference case $ \lambda = 4\, \mathrm{m}$.
 It is apparent from Fig. \ref{FIGdampScalel2f2freesurf2}, that the surface elevations are similar everywhere in the tank and that the proposed scaling law is correct.

 Table \ref{TABf2scal} compares the reflection coefficients $C_{\mathrm{R}}$ for both unscaled and correctly scaled $ f_{2}$.
 When $f_{2}$ is held constant, an up- or down-scaling of the wave with factor $100$ will lead to a significant increase in reflections.
 If instead $f_{2}$ is scaled according to Eqs. (\ref{xdscale}) and (\ref{omegascale}), $C_{\mathrm{R}}$ stays nearly the same; slight fluctuations of $C_{\mathrm{R}}$ are due to the scheme for obtaining $C_{\mathrm{R}}$.
 This shows that the damping quality can be reliably reproduced when the scaling law is applied.